Snowball-Finance/axial-docs/README.md

 * **You may deposit or withdraw any combination of tokens you'd like.** This means that in a pool of 4 tokens, you can deposit all 4 in equal amounts, or just 1 at a time.
 * **Depositing or withdrawing a token that helps balance the pool gives you a discount.** The opposite is true for transactions that further imbalance the pool.
 * **You will receive a receipt token when depositing liquidity.** This means that if you deposit some tokens into the AS4D vault, for example, you will receive AS4D tokens in return.
-These tokens represent your underlying deposit, and are used to withdraw your funds at any time.&#x20;
+These tokens represent your underlying deposit, and are used to withdraw your funds at any time.

 ## Official Links